Opzalas/CMPG-323-Overview---33448809/README.md

 	The overview repository will be used a parent repository were i will create the 5 project repositories within.

-## Diagram explaining the project and repository context and how they are integrated:
+## Project and repository context and how they are integrated:

 ## Branching strategy to be used: